 Explore everything the region has to offer in this annual VISITORS GUIDE (now available online).
 Follow OperaDelaware on FACEBOOK and TWITTER, where you'll find us talking about the latest OD news.
 And if you have a specific question, please get in touch, by phone (302-658-8063) or send us a message.

 Keep a little extra money in your pocket (for some tax-free shopping trips, perhaps) by checking out these DEALS AND DISCOUNTS.
 You'll find packages for hotel stays, discounts at local restaurants and attractions and maybe even some freebies in the mix too.
 Savings are just a click away!

-There are several hotels in downtown Wilmington within walking distance to The Grand Opera House, including the DoubleTree by Hilton Downtown Wilmington, the Courtyard Wilmington / Downtown by the Marriott, the historic Hotel du Pont, and the Sheraton Suites Downtown Wilmington (*see our Deals & Discounts section above for a special 2017 Festival rate).
+There are several hotels in downtown Wilmington within walking distance to The Grand Opera House, including the DoubleTree by Hilton Downtown Wilmington, the Courtyard Wilmington / Downtown by the Marriott, the historic Hotel du Pont, and the Sheraton Suites Downtown Wilmington.
 For a full listing of area hotels, please go here.